jessicarush/javascript-notes/conditionals.md

 }
 ```

-Technically speaking, if your condition hold only a single statement, you can omit the `{}` braces.
+Technically speaking, if your condition holds only a single statement, you can omit the `{}` braces.
 That being said, most programmers use them anyways to avoid having to think about whether they are needed.

 ```javascript
 const legal_age = 19;